 It’s not every day that you walk into a distillery and find the owner wearing a floor-length fake beard, or a lab coat, or a wide variety of interesting hats.
 But Mayberry Spirits is no ordinary distillery and Vann McCoy is certainly no ordinary owner.

 McCoy, part of a long tradition of moonshiners, made his first batch at the age of 13.
 But after high school and college, he took the unexpected path of joining the Cistercian Order of monks for over 20 years.
 Though he was around brewing, distilling, and wine-making in the European monasteries where he served, McCoy never truly pursued the craft until he returned home to North Carolina to care for his aging mother.
 But since coming back to Mount Airy, McCoy’s focus has been on opening the town’s first legal distillery since Prohibition, Mayberry Spirits.

 The beard and other accessories he wears are part of the energetic and educational tour McCoy gives up to 12 times each weekend as he takes visitors on a walk through the history of North Carolina distilling up to the present day.

 And the fun certainly doesn’t stop with the tour, as visitors get to try the three varieties of whiskey now on offer – Crystal Moon, a white whiskey with a tequila-like flavor; Toasted Oak, a variety crafted in charred oak barrels with toasted oak chips; and Toasted Vanilla, which combines Toasted Oak with a homemade vanilla extract.
 All the products are made in small batches using sweet sorghum syrup distilled in handcrafted copper stills.
 A growing line of gourmet extracts, which are based on the alcohol, are also available.

-Tour/Tasting: Tours and tastings are $10; check Mayberry Spirits’ website for days and times
+Tour/Tasting: Tours and tastings start at $12; check Mayberry Spirits’ website for days and times

 Location: 461 N South Street in Mount Airy